Download Itinerary

 Departure from Denpasar.

-Please note that this airport transfer is approx 1 hour 20 min and is included only if you have booked air with Adventures Abroad.
+Please note that this airport transfer is approximate 1 hour 20 min and is included only if you have booked air with Adventures Abroad (your Tour Leader can make arrangements for those who do not have included transfers).

 BON VOYAGE!